 In this topic, we demonstrate how to simulate fiber Bragg grating (FBGs) using MODE' eigenmode expansion (EME) solver.

 For periodic structures, only 1 unit cell of the geometry needs to be defined.
-In fbg.lms, the EME solver covers a single unit cell of the FBG as shown below.
+In the [[fbg.lms]], the EME solver covers a single unit cell of the FBG as shown below.

-As shown above, 1 port is set up at each end of the solver to calculate the transmission and reflection into the fundamental mode.
-Under the EME setup tab, we define 2 cell groups for the EME solver, one covering the high index and one covering the low index region.
-Since the refractive index and geometry is uniform within each cell group, we only need to use 1 cell for each cell group.
-We will use 4 modes for each cell group in the EME calculation.
+As shown above, a port is set up at each end of the solver region to calculate the transmission and reflection into the fundamental mode.
+Under the EME setup tab, we define two cell groups for the EME solver, one covering the high index and the other covering the low index region.
+Since the refractive index and geometry are uniform within each cell group, we only need to use one cell for each cell group.
+We will use four modes for each cell group in the EME calculation.

-To set the periodicity of the FBG, we will define 1 periodic group under the "periodic group definition" table.
-The start and end cell groups are set to 1 and 2 respectively, and the number of periods is set to 20000.
+To set the periodicity of the FBG, we will define one periodic group under the "periodic group definition" table.
+The start and end cell groups are set to '1' and '2' respectively, and the number of periods is set to '20000.'
 This means that the unit cell (composed of 2 cell groups) will be propagated 20000 times, and the final length of the FBG will be 1cm.

-Since EME is a frequency-domain method, we will need to run 1 simulation for each wavelength of interest.
-To simulation the full transmission/reflection spectrum, a parameter sweep is used to scan the wavelength from 1.495um to 1.504um.
+Since EME is a frequency-domain method, we will need to run one simulation for each wavelength of interest.
+To simulate the full transmission/reflection spectrum, a parameter sweep is used to scan the wavelength from 1.495um to 1.504um.
 The user s-matrix result from the EME region is stored as the result.

-Once the parameter sweep is complete, the S parameter result can be plotted in the Visualizer by right-clicking on the parameter sweep object and Visualize->S. Since there are 2 ports (with 1 mode each), S11 and S21 will be the reflection and transmission of the FBG.
-The Visualizer settings in the figure below plots the S12 element of the user s-matrix as a function of wavelength.
+Once the parameter sweep is completed, the S parameter result can be plotted in the Visualizer by right-clicking on the parameter sweep object and Visualize->S. Since there are two ports (with one mode to track at each port), S11 and S21 will be the reflection and transmission of the FBG, respectively.
+The figures below show the S21 element of the user s-matrix as a function of the wavelength.
 To increase the resolution, simply increase the "number of points" in the parameter sweep.

 Fiber Bragg grating transmission calculated using (Left) parameter sweep with 100 points and (right) wavelength sweep feature with 5000 points.